NgoMing/CodingChallenge03/README.md

 ##### Concrete Commands
 Including all the mentioned commands.
 ### Using singleton pattern for map instance
-* Prevent undesired editing outside class and
+* Prevent undesired editing outside class
 * Guarantee that the maps are unique through the related commands
 * Including maps for: digit to letter rules, word to number, and phone number to words (separated by "-")